huntforhomesaz/cleanout2closing-site/content/pages/for-heirs-and-personal-representatives.md

 - Real numbers for different levels of prep and sale.
 - A neutral voice who is not another family member.

-I cannot fix every family dynamic, but I can give everyone the same property facts so you are arguing less about â€œwhat is trueâ€ and more about â€œwhat choice makes sense.â€
+I cannot fix every family dynamic, but I can give everyone the same property facts so you are arguing less about "what is true" and more about "what choice makes sense."

-### â€œWhat if I do something the court wonâ€™t like?â€
+### "What if I do something the court won't like?"

 Common fears:

-- â€œIf I make a mistake with the house, can I get in legal trouble?â€
+- "If I make a mistake with the house, can I get in legal trouble?"
-- â€œWill the judge or my attorney think I handled things badly?â€
+- "Will the judge or my attorney think I handled things badly?"
-- â€œWhat needs written approval before we move ahead?â€
+- "What needs written approval before we move ahead?"

 What usually helps: